WaylonWalker/waylonwalkerv2/src/pages/blog/autoreload_ipython.md

 path: autoreload_ipython
 title: Autoreload in Ipython
 date: 2020-01-01
-status: draft
+status: published
-description: none
+description: Autoreload in python
 cover: "/images/alex-perez-wEgR12N01Tk-unsplash.jpg"

 ---
 # Autoreload in Ipython

+I have used autoreload for several years now with great success and 🔥 rapid reloads.
+It allows me to move super fast when developing libraries and modules.
+They have made some great updates this year that allows class modules to be automatically be updated.

+## What I like about autoreload

+🔥 Blazing Fast
+💥 Keeps me in the comfort of my text editor
+👏 Allows me to use Jupyter when I need
+👟 Extremely Reliable

+## Enabling Autoreload.

 This is a short script that I use to setup ipython so that it automatically reloads modules.
 This allows me to use a separate terminal and editor, and keep data in memory while developing functions.

-I have used this for several years now with great success and 🔥 rapid reloads.
-It allows me to move super fast when developing libraries and modules.
-They have made some great updates this year that allows class modules to be automatically be updated.

 ```DOS
 ipython profile create